Financing

 RACP Definitions

-• Candidate – Any entity that has an authorized eligible project and subsequently has submitted a business plan, but has not received an award or rejection letter
+• Candidate: Any entity that has an authorized eligible project and, subsequently, has submitted an e-RACP Application, but has not received an award or rejection letter

-• Sub-applicant – In cases where a RACP candidate is not an eligible applicant, the candidate becomes the sub-applicant and selects and eligible applicant to “sponsor” them and submit the application
+• Sub-Applicant: In cases where an RACP candidate is not an eligible applicant, the candidate becomes the sub-applicant and selects an eligible applicant to “sponsor” them and submit the formal Application and Business Plan.

-• Sub-grantee – An entity that, through the cooperation of a grantee, will utilize RACP funds for an eligible project
+• Sub-Grantee: An entity that, through the cooperation of a grantee, will use RACP funds for an eligible project.

 Fees

-• e-RACP Application assistance is complimentary for the first 2 hours, any assistance provided beyond the complimentary 2 hours is subject to an hourly-rate based fee
+• e-RACP Application assistance is complimentary for the first 2 hours; assistance beyond complimentary 2 hours is subject to an hourly rate-based fee.

 Small Business Administration 504 (SBA 504)